christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 ![AppEngine versions]({{site.url}}/img/appengine_versions2.png)

-A specified version will also be available under the `https://VERSION_ID-dot-PROJECT_ID.appspot.com` URL.
+Each version will be available under an URL in the format `https://VERSION_ID-dot-PROJECT_ID.appspot.com`.

 The first two parameters of the previous **app.yaml** file are necessary to be in the "custom runtime + flexible environment" case.